linkerd/website/linkerd.io/content/2/features/retries-and-timeouts.md

 +++
-title = "Retries and Timeouts" description = "Linkerd implements retries in a way that increases reliability while limiting the risk of retries amplifying small errors into system-wide outages." slug = "retries-and-timeouts" weight = 3
+title = "Retries and Timeouts" summary = "Linkerd implements retries in a way that increases reliability while limiting the risk of retries amplifying small errors into system-wide outages." slug = "retries-and-timeouts" weight = 3
 +++